jundalisay/superb/content/en/research/newton/system/orbits.md

 but so small a force could produce no sensible effect.
-If two such spheres were distant but by 1 of an inch, they would not, even in spaces void ofTHE SYSTEM OF THE WORLD.
+If two such spheres were distant but by 1 of an inch, they would not, even in spaces void of
 528
 come together by the force of their mutual attraction in less s time